Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Particle-antiparticle perturbation superhorizon crossing

-As a microscopic mode $\delta_{_M}$ of physical length scale $\omega^{-1}_\delta< H^{-1}$, the spacetime averaged $\delta_{_M}=0$ indicates that all particles and antiparticles are inside the horizon.
+As a perturbation mode $\delta_{_M}$ of physical length scale $\omega^{-1}_\delta< H^{-1}$, the spacetime averaged $\delta_{_M}=0$ indicates that all particles and antiparticles are inside the horizon.
 As a microscopic mode $\delta_{_M}$ of physical length scale $\omega^{-1}_\delta> H^{-1}$, the mode crosses outside the horizon, decouples from microphysics and freezes in as a constant outside the horizon.
 Thus, the spacetime averaged $\delta_{_M}\not=0$ indicates that some particles (or antiparticles) are outside the horizon, resulting in a particle-antiparticle asymmetry and net particle number inside the horizon.
 The total sum of particle and antiparticle numbers inside and outside the horizon is zero due to the CTP symmetry.
+Readers are referred to the relevant equations, solutions (numerical plots) and discussions detailed in Sections 3, 4, 5, 6 and 7 of Ref.~\cite{Xue2025}.

-The perturbation mode $\delta_{_M}$ superhorizon crossing occurs in the reheating epoch when unstable massive particles predominantly decay into SM particles and dark matter particles.
+The perturbation mode $\delta_{_M}$ superhorizon crossing occurs in the reheating epoch when massive $X$ particles predominantly decay into light SM and DM particles.
 The superhorizon crossing occurs at $H_{\rm crout}$, see Eq.~(7.3) of Ref.~\cite{Xue2025},

 near the reheating horizon $H_{\rm RH}$,

 given by the first equation in (5.74) of Ref.~\cite{Kolb1990} or Eq.~(7.31) of Ref.~\cite{Xue2023a}.
 We obtain the asymmetric (net) number density of particles and antiparticles inside the horizon, see Eq.~(7.7) of Ref.~\cite{Xue2025},